 Worth getting out of bed for

 Run by a foodie couple in nearby Machynlleth, Number Twenty One is an unfussy but outstanding bistro using locally sourced ingredients and herbs from its garden.
 Also in Machynlleth is Sri Lankan street-food stall The Green Goat Café, which pops up every Wednesday at the food market (known as Mach Market by locals).
+Slightly further afield, The Black Lion Derwenlas is a cosy independent housed in a 16th-century inn.
+Expect pub food made with the finest local ingredients, friendly service, and a roaring open fire in the colder months.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this stylish guesthouse in the Powys hills and unpacked their waterproofs and wellies, a full account of their bucolic break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside the Royston in Wales…